Pack Canoe Paddle Guide: A Comprehensive Guide to Selecting your First Pack Canoe Paddle

 If you’re looking for more data in order to make a more informed, thorough decision, here’s the additional factors:

-Size 5-15 centimeters longer if you fill two or more of the following:
+Size 5-15 centimeters longer if you have two or more of the following:

 - A more relaxed, casual paddling pace